open-telemetry/opentelemetry-go-contrib/CONTRIBUTING.md

 A PR is considered to be **ready to merge** when:

-* It has received two approvals from Collaborators/Maintainers (at different companies).
+* It has received two approvals from Approvers/Maintainers (at different companies).
-* Major feedbacks are resolved.
+* Major feedback items are resolved.
 * It has been open for review for at least one working day.
 This gives people reasonable time to review.
 * Trivial change (typo, cosmetic, doc, etc.) doesn't have to wait for one day.
+* `CHANGELOG.md` has been updated to reflect what has been added, changed, removed, or fixed.
 * Urgent fix can take exception as long as it has been actively communicated.

-Any Collaborator/Maintainer can merge the PR once it is **ready to merge**.
+Any Maintainer can merge the PR once it is **ready to merge**.

 ## Style Guide